-By going on forbearance, you pause student loan payments for up to 12 months.
+General forbearance is available for federal direct loans, FFEL program loans and Perkins loans.
+By going on forbearance, you pause student loan payments for up to 12 months at a time.
 However, interest will accrue on your loans, whether they are subsidized or unsubsidized.
 That accrued interest will be capitalized, unless you pay the interest during the forbearance period.

 Just like deferment, you must apply for forbearance through your loan servicer, and you may be required to submit supporting documentation.

-The other half of surviving the financial stress of unemployment is finding a way to increase your income, even if you have not yet landed a permanent job.
-Here are several ideas for unemployed college graduates to keep some money coming in while finding a job after graduation:
+The other half of surviving the financial stress of being unemployed after graduation is finding a way to increase your income, even if you have not yet landed a permanent job.

 An easy trap to fall into is keeping your job search narrow.
-You might assume that you need a job that fits your degree or location preferences, but that job might not exist.
+You might assume that you need a job that fits your degree or location preferences, but that job might not exist, at least not yet.

-Being open to opportunities can lead to big things, since you never know who you’ll meet or what you’ll learn in the job that doesn’t exactly fit your expectations.
+Being open to adventurous job opportunities can lead to big things, since you never know who you’ll meet or what you’ll learn in a job that might not exactly fit your expectations.

 Temp agencies offer workers short assignments in a variety of different industries.
 Not only does temping help you pay your bills, but temp positions can sometimes lead to full-time jobs.
 It’s also a great opportunity to broaden your network and skill set through your temporary assignments.